CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

    ACPI patching will probably be needed.

 6. Everything else-
-   Things like the webcam, microphone, etc...
+   Things like the brightness, microphone, etc...

 I will have the first beta EFI no later than oct 10th.